MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-manage-presence-status.md

 The agent presence status is updated in the following two ways:

-- **Manually**: To view and set the presence manually, select the presence icon on the navigation bar.
+- **Manually**: The agent can view and set the presence manually by selecting the presence icon on the navigation bar.
 In the **Set Your Presence Status** dialog, select a status from the list.
 The list shows the following standard presence statuses:

   - Offline
   - Appear away